rikardvinge/explainpolysvm/README.rst

 Citations
 =========

 If you use ExplainPolySVM in your work we would appreciate a citation.
-Please see the CITATION.cff for citation, or use the following BibText
+Please see the CITATION.cff, or use the following BibText

 .. code-block::

     @InProceedings{vinge2025ExpSVM,